alexrudy/postalicious/readme.txt

 * Added some safeguards to prevent the "Potalicious is already updating at the moment." message after there was a PHP error in the last update.
 * Fixed some more problems in PHP4 installations.
+* Fixed a typo in the code which made the "bookmark's tags" option not work.

 = Version 2.0rc4 =